 Marketing and innovation Our brands must be advertised and marketed responsibly.
-Suppliers which are engaged in marketing and promotional activities on Diageo's behalf, such as advertising and digital agencies, must know, understand and apply our Diageo Marketing Code (DMC) and our Digital Code.
+Suppliers which are engaged in marketing and promotional activities on Diageo's behalf, such as advertising and digital agencies, must know, understand and apply our Diageo Marketing Code3 (DMC) and our Digital Code.
 Suppliers and business partners who employ individuals to promote our brands, provide samples, and serve and sell drinks must also comply with the principles and guidelines set out in our Brand Promoter Standard.
 Business records and confidential information We expect suppliers to keep accurate and up-todate records of matters related to their business with Diageo, and to demonstrate compliance with applicable laws and regulations.
 We expect our suppliers to ensure appropriate technical and organisational security measures to safeguard Diageo confidential and personal information, and to meet the requirements of applicable data privacy laws and regulations to ensure there is no disclosure of our confidential information to third parties without our prior authorisation.
+Human rights A positive contribution to human rights and society

-We also expect them to inform Diageo immediately in the event of a potential or actual data breach, or if our information is released to any third party without authorisation.
-Human rights Human rights We want to make a positive contribution to human rights and society.
+Human rights Human rights

+We want to make a positive contribution to human rights and society.
 We are committed to promoting and respecting human rights throughout our supply chain and expect the same from our suppliers.
-We are committed to acting in accordance with the UN Guiding Principles on Business and Human Rights and the international standards set out by the eight core International Labour Organisation (ILO) conventions and recommendations.
+We are committed to acting in accordance with the UN Guiding Principles on Business and Human Rights4 and the international standards set out by the eight core International Labour Organisation5 (ILO) conventions and recommendations.
 We expect our suppliers to act in accordance with these principles and commitments, and we have minimum standards in the following areas: Child labour We expect our suppliers to adhere to applicable laws and regulations concerning minimum working age, and strictly to prohibit the employment of young persons below the age of 15 (subject to exceptions permitted by national law or the ILO); and to protect and promote the special interests of employees under 18 by allowing them access to education, limiting employment during typical resting hours, and ensuring no exposure to working conditions that are likely to jeopardise their health and safety or morals.
 Children and young workers is a key element of the Sedex Members Ethical Trade Audit (SMETA) methodology and age verification takes place through the review of documents including policies and procedures in place to manage child labour.
 Another key method to prevent child labour through the audit is the focus put on ensuring hiring practices are including thorough checks on the ages of applicants and how this is able to be verified.